fukouna-girl/fukouna-girl/README.md

 marji     or     mizuki  ,  kyle  !
-umm more info in strawpage if you're curious
+umm no roleplay , i ain't doing it so don't ask me to c+h freely , w2i if i don't respond js don't spam more info in strawpage ! !

 ![mqqv5i](https://github.com/user-attachments/assets/d1428dd2-a0e5-48a0-9691-f98ce8bf14c2)